awsdocs/aws-lambda-developer-guide/doc_source/nodejs-package.md

 ## Updating a function with additional dependencies<a name="nodejs-package-dependencies"></a>

-If your function depends on libraries other than the SDK for JavaScript, install them to a local directory with [npm](https://www.npmjs.com/), and include them in your deployment package\.
-You can also include the SDK for JavaScript if you need a newer version than the one [included on the runtime](lambda-nodejs.md), or to ensure that the version doesn't change in the future\.
+If your function depends on libraries other than the SDK for JavaScript, use [npm](https://www.npmjs.com/) to include them in your deployment package\.
+Ensure that the Node\.js version in your local environment matches the Node\.js version of your function\.
+If any of the libraries use native code, use an [Amazon Linux environment ](https://aws.amazon.com/blogs/compute/nodejs-packages-in-lambda/) to create the deployment package\.

+You can add the SDK for JavaScript to the deployment package if you need a newer version than the one [included on the runtime](lambda-nodejs.md), or to ensure that the version doesn't change in the future\.

 **To update a Node\.js function with dependencies**

+1. Open a command line terminal or shell\.
+Ensure that the Node\.js version in your local environment matches the Node\.js version of your function\.

 1. Install libraries in the node\_modules directory with the `npm install` command\.